Sydney Schertenleib: Career

 Schertenleib is a prodigy of the FC Zürich youth academy which she joined at the age of 10.
 She played there with boys teams until the age of 15.

 Her breakthrough year was at that age in 2022.
-In May she won the Blue Stars/FIFA Youth Cup (an international Under-19 club tournament) with the FC Zürich girls team with a win in the final against Olympique Lyonnais Féminin.
-In August of the same year she made her first appearance in the FC Zürich U21 women's team in Nationalliga B (Swiss 2nd Division) against FC Wil, scoring her first goal right away.
-In this team she played together with her older sister Lillian.
+In May, she won the Blue Stars/FIFA Youth Cup (an international Under-19 club tournament) with the FC Zürich girls team with a win in the final against Olympique Lyonnais Féminin.
+In August of the same year, she made her first appearance in the FC Zürich U21 team in Nationalliga B (Swiss 2nd Division) against FC Wil, scoring her first goal right away.
+In this team, she played together with her older sister Lillian.
 Sydney scored more than one goal per game for this team in this season and Lillian almost two goals per game in average.

-On 1st October of the same year, Sydney made her first appearance in the Swiss Women's Super League for FC Zürich, scoring her first goal in the same game as well.
-In the same month, FC Zürich coach Inka Grings was denied by a UEFA rule to field Schertenleib in the UEFA Women's Champions League group stage because with year of birth 2007 she was deemed too young.
-In May 2023 Schertenleib reached with Switzerland the Semi-Final of the 2023 UEFA Women's Under-17 Championship in Estonia.
-Ten days later she won the Swiss championship with the FC Zürich women's team in the Playoff-Final against Servette FC Chênois Féminin as a squad member.
+On 1 October of the same year, Sydney made her first appearance in the Swiss Women's Super League for FC Zürich, scoring her first goal in the same game as well.
+In the same month, FC Zürich coach Inka Grings was denied by a UEFA rule to field Schertenleib in the UEFA Champions League group stage because with year of birth 2007, she was deemed too young.
+In May 2023, she won the Swiss championship with Zürich after winning in the playoff-final against Servette.

 Aged 16, she joined city rival Grasshopper Zurich in the summer of 2023.
 As Grasshoppers in contrast to title contender FC Zürich was at that moment a mid-table team in the Swiss Women's Super League, she had a higher probability of being fielded in the starting line-up in every game despite her young age.
-In the 2023-24 season she lost with Grasshoppers in the Playoff-Quarter Finals against BSC Young Boys.
-In February 2024, one month after turning 17, she made her first appearance for the Switzerland national team in a friendly against Poland.
-In July of the same year, she scored her first goal for the national team against Turkey.
+In the 2023–24 season, she reached the playoff quarter-finals with Grasshoppers, where they lost to BSC Young Boys.

 After just one season at Grasshoppers, Schertenleib moved to Spain agreeing to an offer of FC Barcelona.
-She made her first appearance for Barcelona B in Primera Federación (women) (2nd Division) on 7th of September at Villarreal.
-Only one week later she was already called up for the first team of FC Barcelona in a Liga F game where she was first time fielded on 2nd November in a game against Eibar.
-At the same time Schertenleib was nominated for the Golden Girl Award of the ten best young talents worldwide.
+She made her first appearance for Barcelona B in Primera Federación (2nd Division) on 7 September at Villarreal.
+Only one week later, she was already called up for the first team of FC Barcelona in a Liga F game where she was first time fielded on 2 November in a game against Eibar.
+Soon after, Schertenleib was nominated for the Golden Girl Award of the ten best young talents worldwide.

+On 15 November 2025, she scored her first goal in el Clásico, at the Montjuïc Stadium in front of 36,276 people.

+In 2025, Schertenleib was ranked third in Goal's NXGN list of the 25 best teenage wonderkids in women’s football.
+The following year in 2026, she was ranked first in Goal’s NXGN list of the 25 best teenage wonderkids in women’s football.